-Trend - High schools shall be evaluated on improvement in the percentage of its students enrolled in at least one AP Class.
-Improvement trend is determined by comparing the current year percentage with the average percentage of the three previous years.
+Trend - A high school shall be evaluated on improvement in the percentage of its students enrolled in at least one AP Class.
+Improvement trend is determined by comparing the 2008-2009 enrollment percentage with the average percentage of the three previous years.
 If the school does not have three previous years of data, the previous two years will be used.
 A school shall receive points as follows:

-For schools with a 2006-2007 AP enrollment rate of 0 - 34.9%, points are earned as follows:
+• For schools with a 2008-2009 AP enrollment rate of 0%-34.9%, points are earned as follows:

-No Improvement = 0 points Improvement of at least 0.1 but under 2.5 percentage points = 1 point Improvement of at least 2.5 but under 5.0 percentage points = 2 points Improvement of at least 5.0 percentage points = 3 points
+No Improvement = 0 points

+Improvement of at least 0.1 but under 2.5 percentage points = 1 point

+Improvement of at least 2.5 but under 5.0 percentage points = 2 points

+Improvement of at least 5.0 percentage points = 3 points

-Schools with a 2006-2007 AP enrollment rate of 35% or greater earn 3 points regardless of improvement.
+Schools with a 2008-2009 AP enrollment rate of 35% or greater earn 3 points regardless of improvement.